Tax Guide for Tax Practitioners

-The California Department of Tax and Fee Administration (CDTFA) understand that helping your client to be successful is important to you.
-Our goal is to provide guidance and relevant information to help assist your client in maintaining their accounts with us.
-We know time is valuable so we have made it easy, quick, and convenient for you to do business online.
+Our goal of the California Department of Tax and Fee Administration (CDTFA) is to provide guidance and relevant information to help assist your client in maintaining their accounts with us.
+We know time is valuable, so we have made it easy, quick, and convenient for you to do business online.

-Your client may register for a permit, license or account number at the CDTFA website and click the Register button at the top right corner of the page.
+Your client may register for a permit, license or account number on our CDTFA website by clicking the Register button at the top right corner of the page.
 Once registered, your client may also file returns and make payments online.

 Once you are registered as an electronic client for an account you can: